willingc/willing-consulting-2022/docs/index.md

 # Learn.
 Build.
 Share.

-Open learning and open source development empowers individuals to create meaningful change and innovation.
+Open learning and open source development empower individuals to create meaningful change and innovation.
 Together, we can improve access to scientific information and build knowledge from open data.